top of page

 An evaluation can provide clarity, relief, and a deeper understanding of yourself.
 Our process is affirming, compassionate, and designed to help you feel seen and supported.

-Mary Quattlebaum, founder of Heartwood Counseling and Wellness, brings both personal and professional expertise to her work with autism.
-As an autistic and ADHD therapist herself, Mary understands the unique experiences of the neurodivergent community in a way that goes beyond clinical training.
-Many of her clients come to her after receiving other diagnoses that didn’t fully fit their experiences.
-Through formal evaluations, Mary has helped countless individuals discover and explore their neurodivergent identity for the first time—often bringing clarity, relief, and self-understanding.
-She has dedicated extensive time to specialized training in autism evaluations, ensuring every assessment at Heartwood is thorough, accurate, and affirming.
-Mary’s passion is helping people not only receive the right diagnosis but also embrace their authentic selves with confidence.
+Mary and Amy bring both personal and professional expertise to their work with autism.
+As therapists who have autism diagnosis themselves, they understand the unique experiences of the neurodivergent community in a way that goes beyond clinical training.
+Many of their clients come to them after receiving other diagnoses that didn’t fully fit their experiences.
+Through formal evaluations, Mary helps individuals discover and explore their neurodivergent identity for the first time—often bringing clarity, relief, and self-understanding.
+She has dedicated extensive time to specialized training in autism evaluations, ensuring every assessment at our office is thorough, accurate, and affirming.
+At Heartwood Counseling and Wellness, our passion is helping people not only receive the right diagnosis but also embrace their authentic selves with confidence.

 Couple Holding Hands